 China - Inflation

-FocusEconomics Consensus Forecast participants expect that consumer inflation will average 2.2% in 2019, which is unchanged from last month’s estimate.
-In 2020, the panel also sees consumer inflation at 2.2%.
-Meanwhile, the panel expects producer inflation to be 1.7% in 2019, which is down 0.4 percentage points from last month’s projection.
-In 2020, panelists also see producer inflation at 1.7%.
+FocusEconomics Consensus Forecast participants expect that consumer inflation will average 2.4% in 2020, which is up 0.1 percentage points from last month’s estimate, and 2.3% in 2021.
+Meanwhile, the panel expects producer inflation to be 0.7% in 2020, which is unchanged from last month’s projection, and 1.5% in 2021.